mzschwartz5/cesium-interview/README.md

 - UPenn GPU CIS 5650 slides on parallel reduction: https://docs.google.com/presentation/d/1OHkJLJXptnVFfFG-kTuQsmdQYQjFBRUj/edit#slide=id.p27
 - Inigo Quilez for formulation of cubic interpolation: https://youtu.be/BFld4EBO2RE?si=M4FFYC9lvgf1BtVs&t=131
 - A little copilot - mostly for speeding up the pipeline set up and some basic HTML.
 It's usefulness for the kernel code is very limited, often counterproductive.

+Time spent: probably a good 6 hours or so... a full evening.
+I know the prompt called for 2-3 hours - hopefully it's clear that the extra time I needed wasn't due to a lack of ability to solve the problem, but because I chose to write the solution for the GPU.